One part that is essentially endearing to all cat owners is their paw pads or also called cat toe beans. Who couldn’t resist those pink paws?

 These cute cat paw pads are the reason why “cat’s paw” idiom came about; which is used to describe a person who was used by someone else without their knowledge.
-So, from the pinkish paws to black pads, let’s talk about these cute parts of our feline friends.
+So, from the pinkish paws to black pads, let’s talk about it.

 Below are the 12 surprising things you probably didn’t know about these cute body parts of your kitty: